taostat/taostats-docs/docs/Bittensor/tokenomics/uniswap-v3.md

 <br />

-As the price changes, the liquidity provided will shif.
+As the price changes, the liquidity provided will shift.
 If the price goes up, your alpha will be used, and tao will be added to your liquidity.
 As the price goes dow, your tao will be sold, and alpha will increase.